grommet/grommet/src/js/components/Select/README.md

 **select.searchInput**

-The different properties of the Select input field.
-Expects `object`.
+Component for the Select search input field.
+Expects `React.component`.

 Defaults to